CFHT Observation Proposals

 Dark and bright time availability.

+Only the new MegaCam filters will be available for 2017A.
+Programs cannot request the use of old filters.
 Recommendation #5 of the may 2015 SAC report states: SAC recommends that the filter selection offered to MegaCam users be rationalized.
 Programs should use the new filter set, unless a strong scientific case is made in the proposal for the need of the old filters.
 SAC also recommends that the old filters be decommissioned in the medium-term and not available in semester 17A and beyond.
 The CFHT user community should be informed of this policy before the 16A proposal call.

 New PH1 rule.